oldweb-today/netcapsule/README.md

 ### Sample screenshots

+*TODO: Update screenshots to new UI that is now on http://oldweb.today These screenshots reflect old prototype UI*

 First US web site, from 1991, in NCSA Mosaic (archive courtesy of Stanford web archives), see http://www.slac.stanford.edu/history/earlyweb/firstpages.shtml)